galaxyproject/galaxy-hub/content/events/2022-05-small-scale/index.md

 ---

-The Galaxy Small Scale Galaxy Admins Meeting are organised by the "Small Scale Servers" subcommittee of the [Global Galaxy Steering Committee](https://galaxyproject.org/community/steering/), and are taking place every two months.
+The Galaxy Small Scale Galaxy Admins group is a [community of practice](https://galaxyproject.org/community/#communities-of-practice).
+It has grown out of the "Small Scale Servers" subcommittee of the [Global Galaxy Steering Committee](https://galaxyproject.org/community/steering/).
+The meetings are taking place every two months.